 Student evaluation of teaching is a highly valued and helpful mechanism for monitoring the quality of Ontario Tech University's programs and instructional effectiveness.
 To that end, course evaluations are administered by an external company in an online, anonymous process during the last few weeks of classes.
-Students are encouraged to participate actively in this process and vesent via e-mail, and posted on Canvas, V will be notified of the dates.
-Notified Weekly News, and signage around ications about course evaluation the campus. ns will be
+Students are encouraged to participate actively in this process and will be notified of the dates.
+Notifications about course evaluations will be sent via e-mail, and posted on Canvas, Weekly News, and signage around the campus.